now browsing by tag

 - bible study on attitude

-- bible stories about attitude
+- christian stories with bad attitude

 Ephesians 5:20; Romans 8:28; 1 Thessalonians 5:18